 If configuration changes has been made to the cluster since the restored backup was created, the same changes must be made again after the agent restores have been completed, to ensure that the agents' configurations match those of the actual running cluster.
-For example: sometime after a backup was done, a set MaxNoOfTables:ndbmtd=500 mycluster command was issued and soon afterward, something happened and corrupted the agent repository; after the agent backup was restored, the same set command has to be rerun in order to update the mcmd agents' configurations.
+For example: sometime after a backup was done, a set MaxNoOfTables:ndbmtd=500 mycluster command was issued and soon afterward, something happened and corrupted the agent repository; after the agents' configurations.
 While the command does not effectively change anything on the cluster itself, after it has been run, a rolling restart of the cluster processes using the restart cluster command is still required.